 If you know about skin, you know how important a good quality exfoliant is.
-To help you out with this I’ve made several face scrub recipes for you to try.
-And this easy-to-make brown sugar face scrub recipe could be the answer you need for perfect-looking skin.
+To help you out with this, I’ve made several face scrub recipes for you to try, and in this post, I’m going to focus on an easy-to-make brown sugar face scrub recipe that could be the answer you need for perfect-looking facial skin.

 We all shed dead skin.
 Every month, a whole new layer of skin reveals itself.
 While this shedding process will happen on its own, we don’t shed skin like snakes.
 It doesn’t happen all at once.
 Sometimes our skin is flaky, patchy, and occasionally tired or dull looking.

 By exfoliating the skin, we reveal the fresh, radiant skin beneath so much faster.
 It’ll feel smoother and softer too, after scraping off all that dried-up dead skin cells.

 What’s In This Brown Sugar Scrub

 Emulsifying wax can be an excellent additive to many oil-based recipes.
 While you might think e-wax’s only job is to create an emulsion, in reality, they can do lots of different jobs in our DIY skin care.

 While regular waxes, such as beeswax, could be used in this recipe, it wouldn’t be nearly as good.
 Natural waxes can make a product too heavy, or create drag rather than allowing our oily ingredients to slip and slide, doing their job to protect our skin from raw exfoliants.

 E-wax doesn’t do this as much.
 They provide body without weight and allow for a nice, slippery scrub that will feel heavenly on the skin.
 We’re using Emulsifying Wax NF, but you could easily substitute this for Polarwax, BTMS 25 or 50, or Olivem1000.
 Some even provide excellent skin conditioning benefits too.